The History of the Tahitian Pearl

 In 1976, the Gemological Institute of America (GIA) officially recognized the “natural color” of Tahitian pearls.
 In 1988, the World Jewelry Confederation (CIBJO) officially adopted the standardized nomenclature “naturally-colored Tahitian cultured pearls.”

 With recognition by gemological authorities and industry-standardized classifications, the Tahitian cultured pearl began its rise in popularity.
-By 1994, the Tahitian cultured pearl was recognized and respected by jewelers and collectors worldwide as the “Pearl of Queens” and as the “Pearl of Queens.”
+In the pearl history, it is from 1994, the Tahitian cultured pearl started to be recognized and respected by jewelers and collectors worldwide as the “Pearl of Queens”.